 For this car, we used a custom-fit iDatalink dash kit.
 It retains the factory LED display, but elevates the receiver location to give you easier access to the touchscreen.
 It’s also equipped with five control buttons and two front USB ports on either side of the handy storage bin.
 The color and texture are designed to match your Mustang beautifully.
 The iDatalink ADS-KIT-MUS01 factory integration adapter must be used with the iDatalink Maestro RR adapter and a compatible aftermarket Kenwood head unit (sold separately).
 This adapter is only compatible with 2010-2014 Mustangs without the factory navigation radio.

 For other aftermarket receivers, there's a dash kit from Metra that works with both single-DIN (2" tall) and double-DIN (4" tall) models.
-If you prefer Alpine equipment, there's an Alpine Perfect Fit kit that allows you to install an Alpine nav system in your Mustang.
-On most (but not all) dash kits, we'll take 50% off the retail price of the dash kit and iDatalink module you need when you buy the kit along with a compatible receiver.
+If you prefer Alpine equipment, there's an Alpine Restyle dash kit that allows you to install an Alpine nav system in your Mustang.
+We'll take 40% off the retail price of the dash kit and iDatalink module you need when you buy them with a compatible receiver.

 For more information on what fits your Mustang, including speakers and subwoofers, give us a call or check out crutchfield.com/whatfits and enter your vehicle information.